Smart Powerr (NASDAQ:CREG) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Smart Powerr (NASDAQ:CREG – Get Rating) in a report published on Tuesday.
-The brokerage issued a sell rating on the business services provider’s stock.
+StockNews.com started coverage on shares of Smart Powerr (NASDAQ:CREG – Get Rating) in a research report sent to investors on Wednesday morning.
+The firm issued a sell rating on the business services provider’s stock.

 About Smart Powerr